saikat-says-cool/judgi/MVP_PROGRESS.md

     - [x] **Instructed AI to format citations as Markdown links `[Case Title](URL)` in `src/services/longcatApi.ts` system prompt.**
     - [x] **Fixed dark links in Markdown rendering by setting `--tw-prose-invert-links` to `hsl(var(--foreground))` in `src/globals.css` for better visibility.**
     - [x] **Refined Markdown link visibility by adding a direct CSS override for `a` tags within `.prose.dark\:prose-invert` to ensure they use `hsl(var(--foreground)) !important`.**
-    - [x] **Refined the AI system prompt to encourage more relevant citations and hyperlinks from research results.**
+    - [x] **Refined the AI system prompt to encourage more relevant citations and hyperlinks as possible from the provided research results.**
 - [x] **1.3.5 AI Persona & Parameters:** Adjusted AI persona to a general assistant (like ChatGPT) and set parameters (temperature, top_p, max_tokens) to normal-like values.
 This change is foundational for future, more refined prompt engineering.
 - [x] **1.3.6 Rotating API Keys:** Implemented a system to manage multiple hardcoded API keys for both Langsearch and LongCat, automatically rotating to the next key upon encountering a rate limit (HTTP 429) error.
 - [x] **1.3.7 LongCat API Optimization:** Optimized LongCat API calls to dynamically use the `LongCat-Flash-Thinking` model with `enable_thinking: true` and `thinking_budget: 1024` when "Deep Think" or "Deeper Research" modes are selected, allowing for more in-depth AI processing.